-3. Cinnamon Dusting: A one-time dusting of cinnamon or powdered charcoal on the soil surface can also be used as an anti-fungal agent.
-If you persist with problems, you may want to use a chemical control, but such measures shouldn’t be necessary for the home gardener.”
+A one-time dusting of cinnamon or powdered charcoal on the soil surface can also be used as an anti-fungal agent.
+If you persist with problems, you may want to use a chemical control, but such measures shouldn’t be necessary for the home gardener.

-Natural, organic prevention is inexpensive and will invariably help your seedlings get off to a healthy start.
-Happy gardening!
+It will invariably help your seedlings get off to a healthy start.

 “It was planted in good soil by many waters, to bring forth branches, bear fruit, and become a majestic vine.” ~ Ezekiel 17:8

 If you’ve been encouraged or informed by something you’ve read here at Deep Roots, please consider liking my page on Facebook, joining us on Pinterest, or subscribing to the helpful email resources.
 Thank you!